Martin Luther King III: Lawsuits involving Dexter King

 In July 2008, King and his sister Bernice filed a lawsuit against their brother Dexter, accusing him of improperly taking money from the estate of their late mother and transferring it to the Estate of Martin Luther King Jr. Inc., where Dexter serves as president.
 According to the suit, Dexter failed to keep Martin and Bernice informed about the company's financial affairs.
 It alleged the company's assets were being "misapplied or wasted", and demanded that Dexter produce documents pertaining to the 2006 sale of some of their father's documents.
-In response, Dexter accused his siblings of continuously using their parents' legacy for their own benefit and "to further their own personal and religious agendas".
+In response, Dexter accused his siblings of continuously using their parents' legacy for their benefit and "to further their personal and religious agendas".
 Although critics said the lawsuit was at odds with their father's message and legacy, King III maintained it was in keeping with his history of negotiation and nonviolent direct action, claiming, "My father also used the court system."

 Dexter filed a similar countersuit against Martin and Bernice on August 18, 2008, claiming they breached their duties to the King Center and their father's estate, misused assets belonging to the center and kept money that should have gone back to the center and estate.
 Among the claims in the suit were that Martin improperly kept a $55,000 Lincoln Navigator SUV donated to the King Center for his own personal use, and that he "commandeered a reception" being held at the King Center and "turned it into his own wedding reception".
 Dexter claimed he made numerous attempts to get his siblings to stop such misuses of power but was unsuccessful.
 King III's lawyer, Jock Smith, denied the allegations as petty and misguided, and said the suit demonstrates Dexter King's misuse of power and his history of making poor decisions involving the Center without seeking proper input from his siblings.

 In October 2008, King III had not seen his brother since June, and Dexter had yet to meet his niece, Yolanda.
 Martin, Bernice, and Dexter have each expressed love for each other and hope that they will reconcile once their legal matters have been resolved.
 In October 2009, Martin and his siblings settled the lawsuit out of court.